Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 My intense curiosity and questioning to my new California friend didn’t go unnoticed, and he actually invited me to join along (as they had an extra permit to spare).
 Yes!
 Heck Yes.
 Let’s do this Half Dome thing!

 The next few months involved a lot of planning and preparing.
-I began saving as much as I could, and made a trip to REI to buy “all the things” on the list of backpacking gear that my friend sent me.
+I began saving as much as I could and made a trip to REI to buy “all the things” on the list of backpacking gear that my friend sent me.
 Except… I didn’t know which gear was most important to invest in, and I had absolutely no clue what the best brands or products were.
 So my priorities were a little off.

-Nonetheless, I showed up to my first backpacking trip with 45 lbs of backpacking gear strapped to my back (yes you read that right, 45lbs) and wearing a visor, gym shorts, high black socks (with liners!), twist-lock cheap hiking poles, and a cotton tank top.
+Nonetheless, I showed up to my first backpacking trip with 45 lbs of backpacking gear strapped to my back (yes you read that right, 45lbs) while wearing a visor, gym shorts, high black socks (with liners!), and a cotton tank top, carrying cheap twist-lock hiking poles.
+(Check out the photo above for a full look at my get-up!)

 That first backpacking trip was an intense introduction to the world of backpacking.

-I had no idea what I was doing.
+I truly had no idea what I was doing.
 I was carrying way too much gear.
 I packed all the wrong foods, I was freezing at night (shocking to me as it was super warm during the day!), and I was so slow on the trail because I didn’t prep or train at all for the trip.
-Check out the photo above for a full look at my get-up!
 Good times!

 But I’m so glad I still went, mistakes and all.
 That first backpacking trip altered the course of my life forever, and I went on to become an avid backpacker, mountaineer, and rock climber all thanks to that first backpacking trip.